-Employees who need assistance in dealing with substance abuse problems are strongly encouraged to utilize the confidential assistance and services offered through the Wentworth's Office of Employee Relations & Engagement and AllOneHealth (1-800-451-1834; https://www.mylifeexpert.com/login; company access code: witech), our employee assistance provider.
-Employees may also consult with the Office of Employee Relations & Engagement for confidential advice and referrals through the various insured health plans or to seek out other resources in the community.
+Employees who need assistance in dealing with substance abuse problems are strongly encouraged to utilize the confidential assistance and services offered through the Wentworth's Office of Human Resources and Uprise Health (1-800-451-1834; https://worklife.uprisehealth.com/; access code: worklife), our employee assistance provider.
+Employees may also consult with the Office of Human Resources for confidential advice and referrals through the various insured health plans or to seek out other resources in the community.